JetBrains/kotless/README.md

 }
 ```

-Then you just set up Kotless in your `build.gradle.kts`.
+If you don't have AWS account -- stop here.
+Now you can use `local` task to run application locally and debug it.

+If you have AWS account and want to perform real deploy -- let's set up everything for it!
 It's rather simple:

 ```kotlin
 kotless {